- Net investment incomes and transfers

-The financial account comprises of 2 main features:
+The financial account comprises of two main features:

-- a) Short Term Capital flows e.g. hot money flows and purchase of securities
+- Short Term Capital flows e.g. hot money flows and purchase of securities

-- b) Long Term Capital flows e.g. investment in building new factories
+- Long Term Capital flows e.g. investment in building new factories

 Some economists argue we need not worry about a current account deficit.
 This is because: